On the Betti Numbers of Finite Volume Hyperbolic Manifolds: Critical Degree for Real-Hyperbolic Manifolds

 We then conclude by integrating over $S(\mathcal{H}^k(\Gamma\backslash\textbf{H}^{n}_{\IR}))$.
 If the cusp is not standard, let $F=\Lambda\backslash\IR^{n-1}$ be the associated flat cross-section, and let $\Lambda_{a}$ be an abelian subgroup of minimal index in $\Lambda$, and conclude the argument by appealing to Remark \ref{nonstandard}. \end{proof}

-When dealing with lattices that are close to a dilation of $\IZ^{n-1}$ (as one might expect to find in congruence subgroup cases) the preceding estimate can be used to extend our Betti number estimates to the cusped case.
-In more general lattices, more care is required balancing the size of $\delta_{\Lambda_a}$, volumes, and local injectivity radii.
+\begin{remark} We observe that when dealing with lattices that are close to a dilation of $\IZ^{n-1}$ (as one might expect to find in congruence subgroup cases), the preceding estimate can be used to extend our Betti number estimates to the cusped case.
+In more general lattices, more care is required balancing the size of $\delta_{\Lambda_a}$, volumes, and local injectivity radii. \end{remark}